 Most impressive fresco is the Lamentation of Christ.

-Some contemporary art historians (e.g. Andrew Graham-Dixon) consider that this stage in Byzantine art serves as an early introduction in Italian Renaissance long before its start.
+Some contemporary art historians (e.g. Andrew Graham-Dixon) consider that this stage in Byzantine art serves as an early introduction in the Italian Renaissance long before its start.
 This art is not static – it is human and realistic and Christ in pieta is shown here as a man of flesh and blood.

-Wonders of Macedonia
+Wonders of North Macedonia

-Christian monasteries have proven to be a very significant element in history, influencing politics, science, architecture and art.
-Often monasteries themselves serve as collectories of written works, art and crafts.
+Christian monasteries have proven to be a very significant element in history, influencing politics, science, architecture, and art.
+Often monasteries themselves serve as collectories of written works, art, and crafts.

 During the last two centuries of its existence the Byzantine Empire was politically in a state of utter decadence, but, in contrast, its intellectual life has never before shone so brilliantly.
-In these four lectures the author discusses the leading scholars of the period, their erudition, their intense individualism, their controversies and their achievements.
+In these four lectures, the author discusses the leading scholars of the period, their erudition, their intense individualism, their controversies, and their achievements.

-Byzantine Art and Renaissance Europe discusses the cultural and artistic interaction between the Byzantine east and western Europe, from the sack of Constantinople by the Fourth Crusade in 1204 to the flourishing of post-Byzantine artistic workshops on Venetian Crete during the fifteenth and sixteenth centuries and the formation of icon collections in Renaissance Italy.
+Byzantine Art and Renaissance Europe discuss the cultural and artistic interaction between the Byzantine east and western Europe, from the sack of Constantinople by the Fourth Crusade in 1204 to the flourishing of post-Byzantine artistic workshops on Venetian Crete during the fifteenth and sixteenth centuries and the formation of icon collections in Renaissance Italy.